iamAshfaqShaik/PIT_Task-1/README.md

 Acknowledgments

-Thanks to SkillCraft Technologies for the internship opportunity.
+Thanks to Prodigy Infotech for the internship opportunity.
 Inspiration for the design and functionality was drawn from modern web design principles and practices.
-Guidance and support from the SkillCraft Technologies development team.
+Guidance and support from the Profigy Infotech development team.

 View My Website Here : [Visit Here](https://iamashfaqshaik.github.io/PIT_Task-1/pp4/)